Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids: Adversarial Defense in FDIA Detection

 The arms race between adversarial attacks and defense in the AI domain is still in progress.
 In recent years, different adversarial defense mechanisms are proposed in the literature, such as model distillation \cite{papernot2016distillation}, adversarial training \cite{kurakin2016adversarial, shafahi2019adversarial, tramer2017ensemble}, adversarial detection \cite{ma2019nic, metzen2017detecting, xu2017feature}, and input reconstruction \cite{gu2014towards}\cite{meng2017magnet}.
 However, to the best of our knowledge, no defense method was demonstrated to be effective against all adversarial attacks \cite{xu2020adversarial}\cite{athalye2018obfuscated}.
 In particular, adversarial examples will always exist since none of the trained DNNs are perfect.
 Therefore, adversarial defense in FDIA detection mainly aims to degrade the attack performance and increase the attack cost.

-In this section, we first review several state-of-the-art adversarial defense mechanisms proposed in the literature.
+In this section, we review three typical adversarial defense mechanisms proposed in the literature.
 We analyze these approaches and show that they have inherent limitations to mitigate adversarial attacks in FDIA detection effectively.
 We verify our analysis with simulations in Section \ref{sec:implementation}.
 After that, we propose our random input padding framework to train adversarial-resilient DNNs for FDIA detection.
 The evaluation in Section \ref{sec:implementation} shows that our framework can significantly decrease the overall performance of adversarial attacks.